Need to talk? Call 1800 882 436.

 What does a pregnancy massage involve?

-Before the massage begins, your therapist will talk to you about your health and lifestyle.
-They will ask you to lie on a specially-designed massage table and will cover you with towels to protect your privacy and to keep you warm.
-They will probably use creams or oils to help them to massage your skin smoothly.
+They will ask you to lie on a specially designed massage table.
+They will cover you with a sheet to protect your privacy and to keep you comfortably warm.
+They may use creams or oils that are safe in pregnancy — these can help them to massage your skin smoothly.
+They will use pillows to help you to get comfortable, in a position that is safe for pregnancy.

 What are the health benefits of pregnancy massage?